fanghuiz/ufc-stats-crawler/README.md

 ## Usage <a name = "usage"></a>

+_Note: in the current version, running the spider will crawl the entire site, so it will take some time._

 Call `scrapy crawl spider_name` to start the crawler.
-There are two spiders you can run:
+There are 3 spiders you can run:

 ```
 scrapy crawl ufcFights